rydmike/flex_color_scheme/README.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/04-news-themes-gang.png?raw=true" alt="playground_default"/>

-Total number of of offered built-in color schemes is now 36 matched light and dark pairs.
+Total number of offered built-in color schemes is now 36 matched light and dark pairs.
 By using the swap primary and secondary colors, you can double the amount of variations with just a boolean toggle.
 Not all the color schemes are so attractive when you swap the colors, but some were designed to support it and look well with the colors reversed too.
-You can for example use this to present the dark mode with primary and secondary colors, swapped compared to the light mode
+You can for example use this to present the dark mode with primary and secondary colors swapped compared to the light mode.

 # Quick Start Guide

-The quickest and easiest way to get to try FlexColorScheme V4 is to build the default example application and use it as a hot reload playground to get to know it.
+The quickest and easiest way to try FlexColorScheme V4 is to build the default example application and use it as a hot reload playground to get to know it.